Amateur VS Professional branding

 Bad design looks… bad

 While being able to create a professional brand is a learned art form and a highly developed skill, it doesn’t take an expert to spot a DIY job when it comes to logos.
-They stand out a mile, and for all the wrong reasons.
+They stand out like a sore thumb, and for all the wrong reasons.

 Take the two logo examples above.
 You can discern immediately which has been designed by a professional, and which has likely been designed by an amateur on a home PC.